 Day 3.
 Hiking at Saimaa Geopark & Luonteri

 Neitvuori is a well-known lookout point with fantastic views over labyrinthine Luonteri.
 An extensive network of paths, some of which are marked, reveals active use of the area, but Neitvuori also has a place in folklore: it is said to be a court for snakes, and it is thought to be named after a maiden who fell down the scarp when fleeing the Russians during the Great Northern War.
 Neitvuori is a more intact segment of bedrock which has remained higher than its surroundings.

 There are several observation and rest points with places to make a fire on the Neitvuori routes, including the Hiidenkota lean-to on the Hiidenkierros route.
 Hikers should reserve sufficient time for hiking through the challenging terrain.

 The Rakokallio bedrock crack is the most spectacular sight on the Sydänmaa hiking trail, which is 5 km long and runs through forest terrain.
 Along the hiking trail, you will find the Metsomäki viewpoint, which offers a far-reaching panorama of the forest from the hilltop.
 On the shore of Lake Mäkilampi there is a lean-to shelter where you can swim, build a campfire and stay overnight.

-Kyyhkylä Wellbeing Resort is the perfect destination for your holiday – there is something for everyone from idyllic hotel rooms with a special touch of the history, to tasty, local food served in with a lovely view of Lake Saimaa.
-If pampering in the spa or sporty activities are more your thing, you will be just as happy here!
+Uhkua is the perfect destination for your active holiday – there is something for everyone what comes to activities.
+Sleep well in a floating raft on Lake Saimaa.
+Eat local, delicious food served in with a rural view of Lake Saimaa region.
+If nature excursions or sporty activities are more your thing, you will be just as happy here!